Geological Criteria for Site Selection

 Frey, M., Bossennec, C., Seib, L., Bär, K., Schill, E., & Sass, I. (2022).
 Interdisciplinaryfracture network characterization in the crystalline basement: a case studyfrom the Southern Odenwald, SW Germany.
 Solid Earth, 13(6), 935-955.

-The area around the Tromm is of particular scientific interest for a rock laboratory.
+The area around the Tromm is suitable for a rock laboratory.
 Here, the rock shows strong similarities to the crystalline basement found at depths suitable for geothermal use.
 The Tromm granite forms a relatively uniform rock body and is bounded to the east by the so-called Otzberg fault zone — the juxtaposition of these zones is especially interesting for geothermal research.